mattecora/dbscout/README.md

 * `algcomp`: scripts to run reference algorithms for result comparison.
 * `data`: data generation scripts.
-* `newalg`: the code of the new algorithm.
+* `dbscout`: the code of DBSCOUT.
 * `utils`: Spark-based utility scripts.
 * `visualization`: result visualization scripts.

 ## How to run

-The code for the new algorithm is stored in the `newalg` folder, in the form of a Maven project.
+The code for DBSCOUT is stored in the `dbscout` folder, in the form of a Maven project.
 Compile using `mvn package` and run either through `java` or `spark-submit`.

 Supported command-line options include: